 - Clean up any spills immediately before they have a chance to harden and smell.
 And don’t forget to put an opened box of baking soda at the back of your fridge to absorb odors.

 - Try to keep spaces between food items in your fridge to give the illusion of more space.
-I know this seems silly, but it never fails to impress home buyers.
-Instead of shoving your left-overs in the fridge in a pan, put them into smaller, more attractive storage containers.
+This may seem pointless to you, but a beautifully stage refrigerator never fails to impress home buyers.

 Return from cleaning your refrigerator to declutter your kitchen